-Is beginning to use modal verbs (should, could, might) in writing, dependent upon the text type (e.g. persuasive and discussion texts) and is beginning to use adverbs to show degrees of possibility (perhaps, surely, maybe, definitely)
+Uses modal verbs (should, could, might) in writing, dependent upon the text type (e.g. persuasive and discussion texts) and is beginning to use adverbs to show degrees of possibility (perhaps, surely, maybe, definitely)

-Sometimes uses relative clauses (beginning with: who, which, when, where) when necessary.
+Often uses relative clauses (beginning with: who, which, when, where) when necessary.

-Often uses commas (for lists and fronted adverbials), apostrophes and other basic punctuation (A . ?,!) correctly.
-Sometimes, uses commas for speech and to separate clauses (EXS)
+Mostly uses commas (for lists and fronted adverbials), apostrophes and other basic punctuation (A . ?,!) correctly.
+Mostly, uses commas for speech and to separate clauses (EXS)

 When speech is needed, inverted commas (speech marks) are often used correctly (EXS).
-Is beginning to use the appropriate vocabulary to signal the difference between formal and informal speech (e.g. said versus reported, alleged or claimed)
+Often uses the appropriate vocabulary to signal the difference between formal and informal speech (e.g. said versus reported, alleged or claimed)